 Choosing Revenue Streams

 All businesses have one goal in common: to stay liquid.
-Small businesses, must make enough money to last from month-to-month or shut down.
+Small businesses must make a certain amount of money each month, or shut down.
 It’s “do or die!”
 In order “do” rather than “die”, most businesses develop multiple revenue streams.

-Business vary in how they classify their separate revenue streams.
-Examples include:
+Business classify their separate revenue streams in different ways Examples include:

 Any business owner will tell you to spend your time on the activities that make the most money.